 The transferring employee may be accompanied or followed by their spouse and unmarried children under 21 years of age.
 Such family members may seek admission in L-2 nonimmigrant classification and, if approved, generally will be granted the same period of stay as the employee.
 Spouses of L-1 workers may apply for work authorization after the primary L1 visa holder is approved.

 There is no transferring of an L1 visa to a green card; there is an application process.
 The L1 visa is temporary, but the application process for the green card may take less than a year.

 Contact Our Firm

 If you have questions regarding L1 visas for the United States, call our office or fill out the online form on this website for a no-pressure, initial case consultation.
-If you’re seeking help with receiving a foreign employee visa for the United States, come to Pilkington Law Firm.
+If you’re seeking help with receiving a foreign employee visa for the United States, come to Pilkington Immigration.
 We will review your case and your options with their respective benefits and drawbacks and any alternatives that you may have.